Central limit theorems for discretized occupation time functionals: Introduction

-The goal of this work is to prove central limit theorems for $\Gamma_{t}(f)-\widehat{\Gamma}_{t,n}(f)$ when $f$ is not in $C^{2}(\R^{d})$.
-Related to the classical work of \citep{Geman1980} on occupation densities, the central idea is to express the error $\Gamma_{t}(f)-\widehat{\Gamma}_{t,n}(f)$ in terms of the Fourier transform of $f$ and the complex exponentials $e^{i\sc u{X_{t}}}$.
-The approximation problem is therefore moved to the frequency domain, which suggests measuring regularity of $f$ in the fractional $L^{2}$-Sobolev sense.
-This is fundamentally inspired by the one-step Euler approximations of \citep{Fournier:2010ed}, applied here to a discretization problem, and differs from the usual piecewise constant approximation in time of semimartingales.
-With this, assuming regularity for the coefficients of $X$, we extend the central limit theorem to $f\in H^{s}(\R^{d})$, $s\geq1$, with the same rate $\Delta_{n}$.
-For processes with independent increments even $s=1$ is achieved.
-Conceptually, this is related to the averaging by noise phenomenon (cf. \citep{Catellier2016}) and the smoothing properties of $x\mapsto\Gamma_{t}(f(\cdot+x))$.
-In addition, the proof yields tight bounds for the Itô correction term in the classical Itô formula, which may be of independent interest and can be used to prove generalized Itô formulas.
+The goal of this work is to prove a central limit theorem for the Riemann estimator for general Itô processes in $\R^d$ and under minimal assumptions on the function $f$ such that $t\mapsto f(X_t)$ is not necessarily a semimartingale.
+Related to the classical work of \citep{Geman1980} on occupation densities, the central idea is to express the error $\Gamma_{\Delta_n\lfloor t/\Delta_n\rfloor}(f)-\widehat{\Gamma}_{t,n}(f)$ in terms of the Fourier transform of $f$ and the complex exponentials $e^{i\sc u{X_{t}}}$ for a frequency $u\in\R^d$.
+The analysis of this requires approximating $X_t$ depending on $u$ and is inspired by the one-step Euler approximations of \citep{Fournier:2010ed}, applied here to a discretization problem different from the usual piecewise constant approximation in time of semimartingales.
+The approximation problem is therefore moved to the frequency domain and regularity of $f$ is measured in the fractional $L^{2}$-Sobolev sense.
+Under regularity assumptions on the coefficients of $X$ and assuming an additive perturbation by an independent random variable $\xi$ having bounded Lebesgue density we extend the central limit theorem to $f\in H^{s}(\R^{d})$, $s\leq 2$, at the same rate $\Delta_{n}$.
+If $X$ has independent increments, then this applies to $f\in H^1(\R^d)$.
+The proof ideas for the central limit theorem have also been applied in \citep{altmeyer2017fourier} to obtain generalized Itô formulas for functions $f$ with fractional Sobolev regularity.
 We consider here only continuous Itô semimartingales, but extensions to more general processes including jumps seem possible.

-One might wonder if the rate of convergence $\Delta_{n}$ can be improved using higher order quadrature rules.
-We will see that this is not possible, proving a lower bound in the $L^{2}(\P)$ sense.
-Indeed, we show that the conditional expectation $\E[\Gamma_{t}(f)|\mathcal{G}_{n}]$ achieves the same rate $\Delta_{n}$ for $f\in H^{1}(\R^{d})$, at least when $X$ is a Brownian motion.
+One might wonder if the rate of convergence $\Delta_{n}$ can be improved using different estimators or quadrature rules.
+From a probabilistic point of view, a natural estimator is the conditional expectation $\E[\Gamma_{t}(f)|\mathcal{G}_{n}]$, where $\c G_{n}=\sigma(X_{t_{k}}:k\in\{0,\dots,n\})$ is the sigma field generated by the data.
+While there is generally no analytic expression for $\E[\Gamma_{t}(f)|\c G_{n}]$, it is a classical result in probabilistic numerics that it is given by the trapezoidal rule